filecoin-project/lotus-docs/content/en/storage-providers/seal-workers/seal-workers.md

 Ensure that workers have access to the following environment variables when they run.
 These are similar to those used by the Miner daemon ([explained in the setup guide]({{< relref "setup" >}})):

+The seal workers will fail to start if the file descriptor limit is not set high enough.
+This limit can be raised temporarily before starting the worker by running the command `ulimit -n 1048576`.
+Although, we recommend setting it permanently by following the [Permanently Setting Your ULIMIT System Value]({{< relref "kb#soft-fd-limit" >}}) guide.

 ```
 # MINER_API_INFO as obtained before
 export TMPDIR=/fast/disk/folder3                    # used when sealing